Kanal 5 (Danish TV channel)

-Kanal 5 (Channel 5) is a Danish subscription television channel operated by Warner Bros.
+Kanal 5 is a Danish subscription television channel operated by Warner Bros.
 Discovery EMEA, a subsidiary of Warner Bros.
 Discovery.

-The station is broadcast to Denmark by satellite from London, showing mainly films, American drama shows and sports.
+The station is broadcast to Denmark by satellite from London, showing mainly films, American drama shows, and sports.

-Kanal 5 aired the Danish version of So You Think You Can Dance.

-Kanal 5 owns the Danish broadcast rights to show Spanish football from La Primera Division, and along with Canal Digital it shares the rights to show English Premier League football.

-As of 2007 Kanal 5 has bought the rights to show the James Bond movies.
-At the end of the year, it became the first Danish channel to broadcast a simulcast in high definition.

 Kanal 5 is distributed through cable and satellite.
 Kanal 5 lost a large part of the channel's viewers in 2020 after a dispute with YouSee, which led to the channel disappearing from YouSee's TV packages.
 Therefore, Kanal 5 is now only received by around 31.6% of Danes.

+History

+The station was launched on 1 January 2000 as TvDenmark 1, broadcasting via satellite from the UK.
+During their brief run, TvDenmark 1 and its sister channel, TvDenmark 2, were the worst performing channels in SBS Broadcasting Group's portfolio.
+Under the direction of a new managing director both channels rebranded and relaunched in April 2004.

+On 11 November 2007, Kanal 5 HD was announced as the first national Danish high-definition television channel.
+The HD channel launched on 1 January 2008.
+The channel broadcast high-definition simulcasts of Kanal 5, showing material available in HD and true HD, and upscaling the rest of the content.

+Programming

+Kanal 5 aired the Danish version of So You Think You Can Dance.
+The channel owns the Danish broadcast rights to show Spanish football from La Primera Division, and along with Canal Digital it shares the rights to show English Premier League football.
+As of 2007 Kanal 5 had purchased the rights to show the James Bond movies.